ansys/grantami-recordlists/doc/source/contributing.rst

     python -m pip install pre-commit && pre-commit install

+.. _ref_tox:

 Tox
 ~~~
 Tests can be run using `tox`_.
-The project defines tox test environment in ``tox.ini``.
+The project defines the tox environments in ``tox.ini``.
-The following environments commands are provided:
+The following tox environments are provided:

 .. vale off

-- **tox -e style**: checks for coding style quality.
+- ``tox -e style``: checks for coding style quality.
-- **tox -e py**: checks for unit tests.
+- ``tox -e py``: runs all tests (see :ref:`ref_serveraccess` for requirements).
-- **tox -e py-coverage**: checks for unit testing and code coverage.
+- ``tox -e py-coverage``: runs all tests and checks code coverage.
-- **tox -e doc**: checks for documentation building process.
+- ``tox -e doc``: checks the documentation building process.

 .. vale on

+Optionally add the ``-- -m "not integration"`` suffix to the commands above to skip integration
+tests.
+For example, ``tox -e py -- -m "not integration"`` will only run tests that
+do not require a Granta MI instance.

+.. _ref_serveraccess:

 Server access
 --------------

 Running integration tests and building the examples requires access to a valid Granta MI instance
-(see :ref:`ref_software_requirements`.).
+(see :ref:`ref_software_requirements`).

 External contributors may not have an instance of Granta MI at their disposal.
 Prior to creating a pull request with the
-desired changes, they should make sure that unit tests pass (:ref:`Testing <ref_testing>`), static code validation and
+desired changes, they should make sure that unit tests pass (:ref:`ref_tox`), static code validation and
 styling pass (:ref:`pre-commit <ref_precommit>`), and that the documentation can be generated successfully without the
 examples (:ref:`Documenting <ref_documenting>`).

-Continuous Integration on GitHub is configured to run the integration tests and generate the full documentation on
+Continuous Integration (CI) on GitHub is configured to run the integration tests and generate the full documentation on
 creation and updates of pull requests.
-Continuous Integration is not configured to run for pull requests from forks.
+CI is not configured to run for pull requests from forks.
+External contributions
-External contributions require approval from a maintainer for checks to run.
+require approval from a maintainer for checks to run.

 .. _ref_precommit: